microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 Microsoft Dev Box is a great tool when your team is ready for a larger level of investment in the Windows platform.
 Its feature offerings of cloud-based infrastructure, pre-configured dev boxes, and Intune secured workstations are great for enterprise-scale development.

-Microsoft Dev Box does [require several admin and configuration steps](https://learn.microsoft.com/azure/dev-box/quickstart-configure-dev-box-service) to get started, so if a developer is looking to quickly experiment with RNW within a VM, Parallels or another virtual machine offering may be a good option to get started with.
-Then, once the developer is ready to scale their Windows VM usage across many developers to build large production experiences, Microsoft Dev Box will become a better option.
+Microsoft Dev Box requires several [admin and configuration steps](https://learn.microsoft.com/azure/dev-box/quickstart-configure-dev-box-service) to get started, so if you're looking to quickly experiment with RNW within a VM, Parallels or another virtual machine offering may be a good option to get started with.
+Then once you're ready to scale your Windows VM usage across many developers to build large production experiences, Microsoft Dev Box could become a better option.

 ## Overall Takeaways